AuroraDysis/KerrP2P/README.md

 make
 ```

-3. Remember to copy the generated `.so` file to your working directory to enable the package's usage in Python/C++.
+3. Remember to copy the generated `.so` file to your working directory to enable the package's usage in Python/C++, while the Mathematica code can be used without this.

 ## Contributing